yana0309/SQL_Luke_Barrouse/README.md

 # Introduction
-This project explores the job market with a focus on remote Data Analyst roles.
-It examines top-paying positions, the most required skills, and highlights the best skills to learn — ones that are popular among employers and offer good salaries
+This project was completed as part of Luke Barousse’s SQL course, using a dataset collected and provided by Luke himself.
+It explores the job market with a focus on remote Data Analyst roles, examining top-paying positions, the most required skills, and highlighting the best skills to learn — those that are both popular among employers and offer competitive salaries.

 ### The questions I wanted to answer through my SQL queries were: